1. Before you begin

 There is some XML that looks like it would fit your needs.
 Read through it and see how RadioGroup is the parent view and the RadioButtons are child views within it.

-1. Go back to your layout in Android Studio to add the RadioGroup and RadioButton to your app.
+- Go back to your layout in Android Studio to add the

-7. Constrain the RadioGroup below the service question (vertically) and to the start of the parent (horizontally).
+RadioGroupbelow the service question (vertically) and to the start of the parent (horizontally). - Set the

 The XML for the RadioGroup should look like this: